aixigo/PREvant/README.md

 dashboard.
 How the integration can be achieved is documented [here](docs/web-host-meta.md).

+# Where can I find the release version?

+The official release of PREvant is available as OCI/Docker image on [hub.docker.com](https://hub.docker.com/r/aixigo/prevant).
+There is only the `latest` tag because this projects aims to take backwards compatibility to a
+extreme: any future change must be backwards compatibility and this considers:

+1. The HTTP API documented in the PREvant OpenAPI documentation.
+2. Any configuration (TOML file, CLI flags & environment variables prefixed with `PREVANT_`) will stay backwards compatibility and any new configuration parameter will either have no effect or provides a sane default.
+3. Support the currently maintained Docker & Kubernetes APIs.
+PREvant will use the recent crates/libraries calling out to these API versions that are in maintenance and thus support for unmaintained API version may drop without any notice.

 # Development

 In the [Development](docs/Develop.md) section, you can view the detailed guide on,